mattiasoldani/succolib/README.md

 # succolib
-A set of handy tools for the INSULAb detectors data analysis
+A set of handy, Python-based tools for the INSULAb detectors data analysis